Ren-Research/OneProxy/index.md

 We address the scalability challenge by exploiting latency monotonicity — the architecture latency rankings on different devices are often correlated.
 When strong latency monotonicity exists, we can re-use architectures searched for one proxy device on new target devices, without losing optimality.

-### Using Spearman’s Rank Correlation Coefficient (SRCC) to measure latency monotonicity
+### Using SRCC to measure latency monotonicity

+To quantify the degree of latency monotonicity, we use the metric of Spearman’s Rank Correlation Coefficient (SRCC), which lies between -1 and 1 and assesses statistical dependence between the rankings of two variables using a monotonic function.
+The greater the SRCC of CNN latencies on two devices, the better the latency monotonicity.
+SRCC of 0.9 to 1.0 is usually viewed as strongly dependent in terms of monotonicity.

 Latency monotonicity in the real world